HR Glossary for HR Professionals

-- Form I-9 doesn’t require a Social Security number but E-Verify does
+- I-9 doesn’t require a Social Security number but E-Verify does.

-Additionally, there are other forms of verification that employers can utilize, such as software that designates a trusted individual like a notary public to verify documents in person.
-Still, with social distancing measures in place, these solutions can present their own challenges, namely because the employee must also be present.
+Additionally, employers can utilize other forms of verification.
+This includes software that designates a trusted individual like a notary public to verify documents in person.
+Still, with social distancing measures in place, these solutions can present their own challenges.
+Namely, because the employee must also be present.